 The GT Cup is an ideal place for amateur drivers to hone their craft and is open to National B licence holders and above.
 It is also open to coach/pro drivers entering as part of a two-driver team with a sporting driver.
 With some 42 separate entries in 2018, demand is high for spots on the grid.

 2019 will be Pirelli’s tenth season supplying GT Cup.
 The manufacturer provides a massive range of slick and wet tyres for the Championship, such is the variety of machinery racing in the series.
-Tyres may be heated prior to use, and slick sets are limited to two per day, to reduce expenditure.
+Tyres may be heated prior to use, and slick sets are limited to three per day, to reduce expenditure.

 The GT Cup’s unique structure ensures thrilling racing throughout the grid, which is split into five Groups allowing for a large variety of cars to compete on an equal footing in each race.

-GTO - Open specification cars, cars built by very low volume manufacturers (subject to meeting balance of performance), GT3, Super Trofeo and modified Challenge cars, cars that are not derived from universally recognised volume GT manufactures.
+GTO - Open specification cars, cars built by very low volume manufacturers (subject to meeting balance of performance), GT3, GT2 and GTE class cars, modified Challenge cars, cars that are not derived from universally recognised volume GT manufactures.

-GTC - Late model year Challenge and Cup specification cars, with performance balancing where required
+GTC - Later model year Challenge and Cup specification cars, with performance balancing where required.

-GTB - Early year Challenge and Cup cars with minimum specification changes and modified saloon base vehicles
+GTB - Early year Challenge and Cup cars with minimum specification changes together with modified saloon based GT vehicles

-GTH - Unmodified cars built to GT4 homologation
+GTH - For Homologated cars running to manufacturers GT4 specification.